-Following receipt of an application for a Conditional Use Permit for the Project from MPLP, the Mono County prepared an Initial Study of the potential environmental effects of the Project (see Appendix B), filed a Notice of Preparation (NOP) of this Draft EIR with the California State Clearinghouse and Planning Unit within the Governor's Office of Planning and Research (OPR) and distributed public notice of their intent to prepare an EIR for the Proposed Project.
+Following receipt of an application for a Conditional Use Permit for the Project from MPLP, Mono County prepared an Initial Study of the potential environmental effects of the Project (see Appendix C), filed a Notice of Preparation (NOP) of the Draft EIR with the California State Clearinghouse and Planning Unit within the Governor's Office of Planning and Research (OPR) and distributed public notice of their intent to prepare an EIR for the Project.
 The notice was published in local newspapers on or about February 4, 2011.
 It was also distributed to responsible and trustee agencies and interested members of the public identified on the Mono County interested party list.
-A public scoping meeting for the Project site was conducted on Thursday, February 17, 2011 with Mono County agency representatives and MPLP in attendance to answer questions.
-Mono County requested that written comments on the MP-

-I Replacement Project be received by March 7, 2011.
+A public scoping meeting for the Project was conducted on Thursday, February 17, 2011 with Mono County agency representatives and MPLP in attendance to answer questions.
+Mono County requested that written comments on the MP-I Replacement Project be received by March 7, 2011.
 Mono County received a total of two written comment letters on the Project following the public notice.
-Written comments were received from the following parties.
+Copies of these letters are on file with the Mono County Economic Development Department in Mammoth Lakes.